 And there aren't many reasons to do anything more.
 That's because if you go back to the interface, you'll note that there are not many features with this access point.

-Indeed, it has way less to offer than the EnGenius EWS850AP, which was already can’t in features.
+Indeed, it has way less to offer than the EnGenius EWS850AP, which was already scant in features.

 The WAX214 can only work as an access point.
 It won't work as a mesh point or any other role, such as a media bridge.
 It doesn't have a built-in captive portal, either, where you can make the client agree to certain terms before getting connected.

-(I tested a single unit, but if you use more than one and set their ISSDs and password to be the same, chances are you’ll get somewhat of a mesh system with seamless hand-off.
+(I tested a single unit, but if you use more than one and set their SSIDs and passwords to be the same, chances are you'll get somewhat of a mesh system with seamless hand-off.
 This is the case with most business APs.)